krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 enable them in the first place...
 There's also a function that has exactly opposite effect:
 `cli()` - it disables interrupts.
 It sometimes is handy as well.

 Ok, interrupts are enabled.
-Now, we need to use PB5 pin as interrupt!
+Now, we need to use PB5 (push button) pin as interrupt!
 Atmega328p offers two I/O pins as a source for external interrupts.
 Not much but still, we need to work with things we have*.
 If you take a look at Arduino pinout from in the top of this page you'll notice that `PB5` has also `INT0` label.
 That's the interrupt!
-A smart board design, isn't it?
+Smartly design board, isn't it?

 \*you can set up interrupts as *PCIEx* that generates interrupts on many pins but it's out of scope of this tutorial